asyncapi/studio/README.md

 docker run -it -p 8000:80 -e BASE_URL=/a/custom/path asyncapi/studio
 ```

-The studio is also avalibale as Docker Desktop Extension and more information can be found [here](https://github.com/thiyagu06/asyncapi-studio-docker-extension).
+Studio is also available as a Docker Desktop Extension.
+For more information, check [the related repository](https://github.com/thiyagu06/asyncapi-studio-docker-extension).

 ## Development